One Flew Over The Cuckoo’s Nest

 - McMurphy becomes a small legend because he refuses to admit he was wrong, even though it means perpetual punishment with electroshock therapy.

-- When they’re discovered, Nurse Ratched shames Billy so bad that he commits suicide.
+- When they’re discovered, Nurse Ratched shames Billy so badly that he commits suicide.
 McMurphy is so angry that he smashes a glass door and assaults Nurse Ratched.

 - Chief smothers McMurphy to death in his hospital bed.